jvd-aktr/Comparison-of-Multimodality-with-Single-Entity-Model/readme.md

 ## Architecture:
 In our analysis of single-entity models, we utilized the Support Vector Machine (SVM) for modeling textual data (see section 4 of the "ProjectReport.pdf" file) and the Convolution Neural Network (CNN) for modeling image data (see section 5 of the "ProjectReport.pdf" file).
 Moving on to multimodality model analysis, we combined both textual and image data.
 For this purpose, we employed the Long Short-Term Memory (LSTM) model to implement co-learning.
 The input data for the LSTM consists of both textual and image entities, which are fed into separate models.
 The textual data is processed by a basic LSTM, while the image data is processed by a CNN.
 The output of the two models is concatenated, and the output layer is designed for binary classification.
 For further details on multimodal co-learning, please refer to section 6 of the "ProjectReport.pdf" file.

+## Steps to Run the Codes:
+#### Data Processing:
+Download the data, using DataDownloader.ipynb

+Read the data, using DataReader.ipynb

+To identify which images are missing use ## python3 missImg_detect.py

+Remove the unimportant data (e.g. textual data has bad characters) python3 missleadingData_removal.py

+Now it is important to map the text and image data together.
+Use python3 txtImgMapping.py

+Finally, to train the models better, shuffle the positive and negative class data using python3 posneg_shuffle.py

+#### Single Entity Learning:
+The textual data is learned by Fake_news_data_SVM.py.
+Run python3 Fake_news_data_SVM.py

+The image data is trained with laion-400m_data_CNN2.py file.
+Run python3 laion-400m_data_CNN2.py

+#### Multimodal Learning:
+Both the image and textual data are being co-learned in txtImg_mapped_LSTM2.py file.
+Run python3 txtImg_mapped_LSTM2.py

+Note: Please update the files with the appropriate file path inside the code before running.